F-star/svg-editor/README.md

 - (Should) Only enable left mouse click when using tool
 - Get right fill/stroke when setting actived elements
-- Move elements when zoom is not 100%
 - Different effect of `event.offsetX` between Chrome and Firefox
-- mousedown outside and mouseup inside with error

 ---